Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Matching

-Figure~\ref{fig:pipeline} shows the framework of the proposed LMDAN.
+\paragraph{Overview} \cref{fig:pipeline} shows the framework of the proposed LMDAN.
 It minimizes the domain divergence embedded in feature space on the premise of close source-target label distribution.
-Specifically, to align the source and target domain under label distribution drift, LMDAN contains two interactive parts: adversarial training that for domain-invariant features generation, and the class-wise re-weighting strategy through the optimal assignment for source sample selection.
+Specifically, to align the source and target domain under label distribution drift, LMDAN contains two interactive parts: adversarial training for domain-invariant features generation, and the class-wise re-weighting strategy through the optimal assignment for source sample selection.
 In adversarial feature alignment, the encoder $\mathcal{F}$ tries to extract feature $\mathcal{F}(x^s)$ and $\mathcal{F}(x^t)$ from two domains and confuse the discriminator $\mathcal{D}$, while $\mathcal{D}$ tries to distinguish $\mathcal{F}(x^s)$ and $\mathcal{F}(x^t)$ from each other.
 Finally, $\mathcal{F}$ is trained to map data distribution from two domains close enough.
-In source samples weighting part, by adding class-wise weights on both adversarial training and supervision on the classifier, we manipulate feature alignment in adversarial training and decision boundary of the classifier to tackle the label drift scenario simultaneously.
-The dual weighting strategy makes the network adapt to target domain by two sides: (1) The weighting for min-max game emphasize features in the same category get closer across domains, at the same time mitigate the misalignment, and (2) The weighting for classifier makes decision boundary adapt to the target label distribution.
-In the following, we emphatically illustrate the source sample weighting strategy, then provide details for adversarial training and overall loss functions.
+In the source samples weighting part, by adding class-wise weights on both adversarial training and supervision on the classifier, we manipulate feature alignment in adversarial training and decision boundary of the classifier to tackle the label drift scenario simultaneously.
+The dual weighting strategy makes the network adapt to target domain by two sides: (1) The weighting for the min-max game emphasizes features in the same category to get closer across domains, at the same time mitigate the misalignment, and (2) The weighting for classifier makes decision boundary adapt to the target label distribution.
+In the following, we emphatically illustrate the source sample weighting strategy, and then provide details for model training.